 Top 10 Most Influential Chinese TV Series

 Chinese people like watching TV series.
 Since 1980, China has seen many fantastic and influential TV dramas.
-Below are my picks of the most influential Chinese TV series.
-Each has real social impacts to Chinese people and their daily life.
+Below are my picks of the top 10 most influential Chinese TV series.
+Each has great social impacts to Chinese people and their daily life.

 1. The Bund (1980 TV series) 《上海滩》